NSDCF/norwinalumni.org/content/distinguished-alumni/2024/index.md

 eventDoorTime = "2024-05-23T17:30:00-05:00"
 eventEndDate  = "2024-05-23T21:00:00-05:00"

-ticketsAvailable = false
+ticketsAvailable = true
 # Remember to change ticket deadline date to appropriate deadline for RSVPs.
 After this date, the ticket order form will be disabled the next time the site is built.
 ticketsDeadlineDate = 2024-05-10T18:46:01-05:00

 class = 2024
 summaryHeading = ""
-summary = "Join us on May 23, 2024 for the annual Knight of Distinguished Alumni as we honor our latest class of distinguished alumni." description   = ""
+summary = "Join us on May 23, 2024 for the Seventh Annual Knight of Distinguished Alumni as we honor our latest class of distinguished alumni." description   = ""
 "news/categories" = ["Alumni","Events"]
 hasRecipients     = true